panyam/excaliframe/README.md

 ## How It Works

 1. **Custom Content Type**: The plugin registers a custom content type "Excalidraw Drawing" in Confluence
-2. **Editor**: When creating/editing, the editor component loads with Excalidraw
+2. **Editor**: When creating/editing, Confluence loads `editor.html` in an iframe (served from plugin server)
+3. **Client-Side Rendering**: Excalidraw runs entirely in the browser - no server-side rendering
-3. **Storage**: Drawing data (JSON) and PNG snapshots are stored in Confluence's content storage
+4. **Storage**: Drawing data (JSON) and PNG snapshots are stored in Confluence's content storage via Connect API
-4. **Renderer**: When viewing, the renderer component loads the stored data and displays it using Excalidraw's view mode
+5. **Renderer**: When viewing, Confluence loads `renderer.html` in an iframe, which displays the drawing

+**Why a server?** See [WHY_SERVER.md](./WHY_SERVER.md) - Confluence Connect architecture requires a server to register the app and serve HTML files, even though Excalidraw is 100% client-side.

 ## Storage Format